spring-jdbc-crud/simplejdbcmapper/README.md

 ## Spring bean configuration for SimpleJdbcMapper

-SimpleJdbcMapper should be prepared in a Spring application context and given to services as a bean reference.
-It caches table meta-data etc.
+SimpleJdbcMapper should always be prepared in a Spring application context and given to services as a bean reference.
+It maintains state for example caches table meta-data, insert/update sql etc.

 **Note: An instance of SimpleJdbcMapper is thread safe**

 Examples for different databases below.
 Depending on the versions of springboot/database/driver, there could be some differences to the properties.
-The properties are similar to datasource properties used to configure Spring JdbcClient/JdbcTemplate.
+The properties are same as datasource properties used to configure Spring JdbcClient/JdbcTemplate.

 **PostgreSQL**